zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 - **Entity** – select the desired entity for the imported data from the drop-down list of all entities available in the system.
 - **Unused Columns** – this field is initially empty.
 After save you will see here the list of available unmapped columns.
+- **Field delimiter for relation** – field delimiter, which is used to separate fields in the relation, default value is "|".
 - **Data record delimiter** – is the delimiter to split multiple values (eg for multienum or array fields and attributes) or multiple related records.
 - **Mark for a non linked attribute** – this mark is only available for the product entity.
 This symbol marks attribute which should not be linked to the respective product.
 - **Empty Value** – This symbol will be interpreted as "empty" value aditionally to the empty cell, eg "" and "none" will be interpreted as "", if you define "none" as an empty value.